-- O Who decides what is taught in the classroom? - o Are students encouraged to accept or to question the views expressed in their textbooks? - Are students encouraged to accept or to question the views expressed by their teacher? - o Are students encouraged to express their own views and those of their peers? - O What does this suggest about the source(s) of authority in the school?
+Think about who decides what is taught in the classroom.
+Are students encouraged to accept or to question the views expressed in their textbooks?
+Of the views expressed by their teachers?
+Of their own views and those of other students?
+What does this suggest about the source(s) of authority in the school?

-Intasc Standard 5: Application of Content.
+InTASC Standard 5: Application of Content.
 The teacher understands how to connect concepts and use differing perspectives to engage learners in critical thinking, creativity, and collaborative problem solving related to authentic local and global issues.
+How does the teacher...

-- o model effective communication for students? - o provide support for students' speaking, writing, and other media? - o use a variety of media communication tools to enrich learning opportunities? - o demonstrate culturally- and gender-appropriate communication with all students?
+- o model effective communication for students? - o provide support for students' speaking, writing, and other media? - o use a variety media communication tools to enrich learning opportunities? - o demonstrate culturally- and gender-appropriate communication with all students?

-- O Who does most of the talking in the classroom? - o Do students listen to each other as attentively as they do to the teacher?
-Explain. - Do the students address most of their statements/questions to the teacher or to other students?
-Explain. - o What does this imply about the relationship between teacher and students in the classroom?
+Think about who does most of the talking in the classroom.
+Do students listen to each other as attentively as they do to the teacher?
+Do the students address most of their statements/questions to the teacher or other students?
+What does this imply about the relationship between teacher and students in the classroom?